 Overview

-In September 2002, the Bechtel Pueblo Team was awarded a contract to design, construct, test, operate and close the facility that will utilize this technology: the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP).
-Neutralization followed by biotreatment uses hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
-The resulting hydrolysate is mostly water and thiodiglycol, a common industrial chemical that is readily biodegradable.
+In September 2002, the Bechtel Pueblo Team was awarded a contract to design, construct, test, operate and close the facility that would utilize this technology: the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP).
+Neutralization followed by biotreatment used hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
+The resulting hydrolysate was mostly water and thiodiglycol, a common industrial chemical that was readily biodegradable.
 Ordinary sewage treatment bacteria, or microbes, consume the organics in the hydrolysate.
 Besides being a common phenomenon in nature, the science of using microbes to help dispose of hazardous waste has existed for decades.
 Sewage treatment facilities across the country use microbes every day to help break down raw sewage.

 Pilot Testing